Whole-body counting: Principles

-There are many ways a person can be positioned for this measurement: sitting, lying, standing.
-The detectors can be single or multiple and can either be stationary or moving.
-The advantages of whole-body counting are that it measures body contents directly, does not rely on indirect bio-assay methods (such as urinalysis) as it can measure insoluble radionuclides in the lungs.
+The advantages of whole-body counting are that it measures body contents directly, rather than relying on indirect bioassay methods (such as urinalysis), as it can measure insoluble radionuclides in the lungs.
+It is also more reliable than bioassay methods, and less invasive or uncomfortable for the person being measured.

-On the other hand, disadvantages of whole-body counting are that except in special circumstances it can only be used for gamma emitters due to self-shielding of the human body, and it can misinterpret external contamination as an internal contamination.
-To prevent this latter case scrupulous de-contamination of the individual must be performed first.

-Whole body counting may be unable to distinguish between radioisotopes that have similar gamma energies.
-Alpha and beta radiation is largely shielded by the body and will not be detected externally, but the coincident gamma from alpha decay may be detected, as well as radiation from the parent or daughter nuclides.
+However, there are some disadvantages to whole-body counting.
+Aside from special circumstances, it can only be used to detect gamma emitters due to self-shielding of the human body.
+It can also misinterpret external contamination as an internal contamination; to prevent this, a person must be rigorously decontaminated before the measurement.
+Whole-body counting may be unable to distinguish between radioisotopes that have similar gamma energies.
+Alpha and beta radiation is largely shielded by the body and will not be detected externally, although the coincident gamma from alpha decay may be detected, as well as radiation from the parent or daughter nuclides.
+Whole-body counters are generally too large to transport because they require shielding.